 For the Animal Lover

 Whale watching is a fun activity to try out from SoCal to NorCal, but the Bay area boasts some of the best expeditions on the coast.
 Whales, dolphins, seals, otters and even sharks are visible for large portions of the year, but the best times to watch for Gray Whales runs from mid-December through April when they’re migrating south.

-If you’re more interested in the watch-from-afar version of exotic animal spectatorship, both San Diego and Fresno have zoos that attract visitors from across the country.
+Are you more interested in the watch-from-afar version of exotic animal spectatorship.
+Well, both San Diego and Fresno have zoos that attract visitors from across the country.
 The Chaffee Zoo in Fresno opened their African Adventure expansion in 2016—a $56-million project home to ostriches, African elephants, lions, zebras and other animals native to the continent.

 For the Thrill Seeker

 LA is a thrill seeker’s dream home.
-Disneyland, Knott’s Berry Farm and Universal Studios may have the market cornered on roller coasters, but they’re not the only ones making Californians scream with joy.
-The SkySlide—a glass-enclosed slide built outside the US Bank Tower—lets daredevils drop from the 70th to the 69th floor with a full view of the city around them while the Santa Monica Pier allows adventurers seaside roller coaster access.
+Disneyland, Knott’s Berry Farm and Universal Studios may have the market cornered on roller coasters.
+But they’re not the only ones making Californians scream with joy.
+The SkySlide is a glass-enclosed slide built outside the US Bank Tower.
+This ride lets daredevils drop from the 70th to the 69th floor with a full view of the city around them.

 For a wet and wild thrill-seeking experience, head to the largest water park in Central California: Wild Water Adventure Park in Clovis, CA!
 Just 15 minutes outside Fresno, this water park has a ride called the Sidewinder that drops park goers a full three stories.
 The Black Hole, another attraction, winds riders through a dark, high-speed tube that keeps you guessing all the way down.